foxfabi/pixl/README.md

 **Learning through experience.
 Learning by doing.**

 ## Masterplan
-Build a web slideshow application from scratch using:
+Build a web slideshow application from scratch for my daughter using:

 * **HTML**
 * // TODO: [**SCSS/SASS**](http://sass-lang.com/) as a pre-processor for the **CSS** wich animate the images